The Domain of Definition of the L\'evy White Noise: Abstract

 \section{Abstract}

-There exists several ways of constructing L\'evy white noise, for instance are as a generalized random process in the sense of I.M.
-Gelfand and N.Y.
-Vilenkin, or as an independently scattered random measure introduced by B.S.
-Rajput and J. Rosinski.
-In this article, we unify those two approaches by extending the L\'evy white noise $\dot X$, defined as a generalized random process, to an independently scattered random measure.
-We are then able to give general integrability conditions for L\'evy white noises, thereby maximally extending their domain of definition.
-Based on this connection, we provide new criteria for the practical determination of this domain of definition, including specific results for the subfamilies of Gaussian, symmetric-$\alpha$-stable, Laplace, and compound Poisson noises.
+{It is possible to construct L\'evy white noises as generalized random processes in the sense of Gel'fand and Vilenkin, or as an independently scattered random measures introduced by Rajput and Rosinski.} In this article, we unify those two approaches by extending the L\'evy white noise $\dot X$, defined as a generalized random process, to an independently scattered random measure.
+We are then able to give general integrability conditions for L\'evy white noises, thereby maximally enlarging their domain of definition.
+Based on this connection, we provide new criteria for the practical determination of the domain of definition, including specific results for the subfamilies of Gaussian, symmetric-$\alpha$-stable, generalized Laplace, and compound Poisson white noises.
 We also apply our results to formulate a general criterion for the existence of generalized solutions of linear stochastic partial differential equations driven by a L\'evy white noise.